 No Musical Knowledge Required

 There are grooveboxes like the iMPC Pro ($13) [No longer available] and iMaschine ($10) and complete self-contained studios like Gadget ($40) and Nanostudio ($7).
 There are even serious production tools like Auria Pro ($50) and a system for routing audio and MIDI between apps called Audiobus ($10).

 While these apps are purpose-built and powerful, many lack the pick-up-and-play user-friendliness on which iOS as a platform was built.
-Previously the only other app that I’d fallen for like Auxy is the still-excellent and now-free app Figure.
+Previously the only other app that I’d fallen for like Auxy is the still-excellent and now-free app Figure [No Longer Available].
 Five years after Figure’s initial release, Auxy has unseated it from the top of its user-friendly throne.

 Central to Auxy’s success is its note editor for creating melodies and drum patterns.
 Unlike Figure, which hides patterns and instead relies on exacting “live” recording and overdubbing, Auxy gives you access to possibly the best note editor ever seen in an iOS app.